pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organization-access-tokens.md

 * Audit logs and update history are attributed to the organization and the name of the token, rather than an individual user.

 ## Creating an Organization Access Token

-Organization tokens are available on trials, and Enterprise and Buisness Critical subscriptions.
+Organization tokens are available on trials, and Enterprise and Business Critical subscriptions.

 Navigate to your organization and then: